 The service sector is the biggest source of income for the Croatian economy.
 Other integral aspects of the economy include agriculture and the industrial sectors.
 Tourism, on the other hand, gets a boost during summer.
 The country ranks 18th in the most popular destinations for tourists.

 Official Language: Croatian is the official language of Croatia.

 WiFi Availability: It is easy to connect in Croatia with a free WiFi available in Dubrovnik.
 It is considered to be one of the most developed and comprehensive free wireless internet coverage throughout Croatia.
-It is also easy to find hotels, restaurants and cafes offering wireless connection.
+It is also easy to find hotels, restaurants, and cafes offering a wireless connection.

 Airport/s: Zagreb International Airport is one of the top airports for international flights that travel to Croatia.

 Visa Required: Citizens from EU nations, US, Canada, UK, Australia and New Zealand do not need visas to travel to Croatia.
 However, there is a maximum of 90-day stay period.
 All holders of the Schengen visas can travel to Croatia without the need for additional visas.
 For other countries, you can check your visa requirements on the Croatian Ministry of Foreign Affairs here: http://www.mvep.hr/en/consular-information/visas/visa-requirements-overview/

 Driving: You must drive on the right side of the road in Croatia.